ImageMagick/Usage-Markdown/canvas/index.md

 ### Hexagonal Tiling {#tile_hex}

-Rather than tile in a square fashion, the 'random noise' image allows use to generate a very different sort of tile.
+Rather than tile in a square fashion, the 'random noise' image allows us to generate a very different sort of tile.
 By doubling the image dimensions and re-laying the tile in the extra space, but offset by half, we can generate a basic random noise hexagonal tile pattern.

-This is the same sort of tiling effect we get when we tile the special "`pattern:hexagons`" built-in of ImageMagick.
+This is the same sort of tiling effect we get when we tile the special "`pattern:hexagons`" built into ImageMagick.

 ~~~
 convert  pattern:hexagons  tile_hexagons.gif